-Denna kurs är en av de två kurser som handlar om att administrera SQL Server.
+Denna kurs är en av de två kurser som handlar om att administrera SQL Server on-premises.
 Den handlar främst om administration av befintliga installationer.
 Den andra, Installing and provisioning SQL Server, har mer fokus på införande/utrullning av SQL Server och databaser.

 Målgrupp och förkunskaper

 Den här utbildningen riktar sig till IT-tekniker och databasadministratörer som ska administrera SQL Server.

 Du bör vara bekant med operativsystemet Windows Server och dess huvudsakliga funktionalitet sedan tidigare.

 Du bör även ha kunskaper om installation av SQL Server och ha arbetat med SQL Server Management Studio, SQCMD.EXE och SQL Server Configuration Manager.
 För detta rekommenderar vi kurs 20765, Installing and provisioning SQL Server.